Typhoon Fung-wong (2025): Meteorological history

 The next day, the JTWC reported that deep convective bands had wrapped tightly around the circulation, obscuring the LLCC.
 At 17:00 PHT (09:00 UTC), PAGASA assigned Fung-wong the local name Uwan – meaning "rain" in the Cebuano language, and the replacement for Urduja after its retirement in 2017 – even though the system remained outside the Philippine Area of Responsibility (PAR) as outer rainbands had already begun affecting parts of the country.
 This marked the second instance on record, after Tropical Depression Romina—which subsequently became Tropical Storm Pabuk—in 2024, in which PAGASA issued a local name before a system entered the PAR.
 At 15:00 UTC, the JTWC upgraded the system to a typhoon, citing an increasingly favorable environment, with the JMA following suit three hours later.
 Later that same day, however, the JTWC reported that Fung-wong's structure had become disorganized, noting fragmented upper-level banding.
 By November 8, increasing wind shear of 25–30 kn and cooler sea surface temperatures temporarily slowed further intensification.
 Nevertheless, strong radial outflow persisted, and deep convection continued wrapping around the center.
 During the early hours of November 9, the system began strengthening again, prompting the JMA to upgrade it to a very strong typhoon.
 Satellite imagery showed a cloud-filled, slightly asymmetric eye as the typhoon contended with easterly shear, though continued outflow allowed it to strengthen further while tracking east of Manila.

+High-resolution imagery of Typhoon Fung-wong nearing Luzon prior to its landfall in Dinalungan, Aurora.

 At 08:00 PHT (00:00 UTC), PAGASA reported that Fung-wong had rapidly intensified into a super typhoon, estimating sustained winds of 185 kph with gusts reaching 230 km/h, along with an expansive diameter of about 1800 km.
 By 09:00 UTC, the JTWC assessed the storm's one-minute sustained winds at 215 km/h.
 At approximately 21:10 PHT (13:10 UTC), Fung-wong made landfall in Dinalungan, Aurora, as a super typhoon.
 The storm weakened significantly while traversing north-central Luzon before emerging over the coastal waters of La Union by 05:00 PHT on November 10 (21:00 UTC on November 9), with its convective structure already deteriorating.
 After entering the South China Sea, Fung-wong began curving northwestward along the southern periphery of a subtropical ridge.